 This is completely optional and up to the user.
 I do not add salt or oil when making jasmine rice in my Instant Pot, but you definitely can.
 Some people also add butter in place of oil.
 Again this is totally optional.
 See the measurements in the recipe card.

-The RICE button on the Instant Pot is best used for white rice because it has been specifically calibrated for white rice only.
-The good news is, you can use the manual pressure cook setting and make other types of rice in the Instant Pot.
+The "rice" button on the Instant Pot is best used for white rice because it has been specifically calibrated for white rice only.
+The good news is that you can use the manual pressure cook setting and make other types of rice in the Instant Pot.

 You can use this method for jasmine, brown, or wild rice.
 Brown rice should be set to 8-10 minutes and wild rice should be set to 10-12 minutes.
 Everything else is the same.